Sinsinful/Sinsinful/README.md

 <div id="about">
 <h1>About me...</h1>
 <p>- 👋 Hi, I’m Kieran.</p>
-<p>- 👀 I’m interested in Python, Java, SQL, Django and all things code related.</p>
+<p>- 👀 I’m interested in Python, Java, SQL, Django, GDScript and game development.</p>
 <p>- 🌱 OU graduate with a BSc (Honours) Computing and IT specialising in Software Development.</p>
 <p>- 💞️ Looking to collaborate on anything Python or Java related!</p>
 <p>- 📫 email me at sin_1210[at]hotmail.com</p>